liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/09-assets/03-adding-asset-features-to-your-user-interface/03-enabling-tags-categories-and-assets-for-entries.markdown

         </aui:form>

 Test your JSP by using the Guestbook portlet to add and update Guestbook entries.
-Try adding and removing tags, categories, and related assets.
-All these operations should work.
+Add and remove tags, categories, and related assets.

 Well done!
 Next, you'll enable comments and ratings for guestbook entries.